 The MARINE model requires the definition of i) the digital elevation model (DEM), ii) soil survey data to compute the hydraulic and storage properties of the soil and iii) land-use data to configure the surface roughness parameters.
 The IGN-25 m DEM is used in this work.
-The soil depths and soil texture maps are taken from the INRA soil data base database for the Ardèche and Languedoc-Roussillon regions (Robbez-Masson et al., 2000).
+The soil depths and soil texture maps are taken from the INRA soil database for the Ardèche and Languedoc-Roussillon regions (Robbez-Masson et al., 2000).
 The parameters of the pedotransfer function are computed based on the USDA soil classification (Spaargaren, 1995).
-Land cover is provided by the Corine Land Cover 2006 data base (Aune-Lundberg and Strand, 2010).
-The model is set up over a regular mesh, with a 200 m spatial resolution database (Aune-Lundberg and Strand, 2010).
-This study uses the calibration of MARINE provided by Garambois et al. (2015) for the Orbieu catchment and a 250 m resolution by Douinot et al. (2018) for the Ardeche catchment.
-The model computation time

-- 410 step is 5 minutes and results are aggregated at the hourly time step.
-This study uses the calibration of MARINE provided by Garambois et al. (2015) for the Orbieu catchment and by Douinot (2016) base model has been thoroughly tested over the last ten years or so, including on the catchments studied in this work (Roux et al., 2011; Garambois, 2012; ?; Douinot et al., 2018) , whereas the SSF-DWF model has just been developed.
+Land cover is provided by the Corine Land Cover 2006 database (Aune-Lundberg and Strand, 2010).
+This study uses the calibration of MARINE provided by Garambois et al. (2015) for the Orbieu catchment and by Douinot et al. (2018) for the Ardeche catchment.
+The base model has been thoroughly tested over the last ten years or so, including on the catchments studied in this work (Roux et al., 2011; Garambois, 2012; ?; Douinot et al., 2018), whereas the SSF-DWF model has just been developed.
 The model is set up over a regular mesh.
 The spatial resolutions applied by Garambois et al. (2015) and Douinot et al. (2018) for the calibration are kept.
-For the Orbieu catchment, the spatial - 415 resolution is 200 m and 250 m for the Ardeche catchment.
+For the Orbieu catchment, the spatial resolution is 200 m and 250 m for the Ardeche catchment.
 The ANTILOPE QPE data are used as hourly precipitation input for the MARINE model, available at the kilometric resolution.
 Despite the precipitation information is given at the hourly time step, the sub-hourly processes are simulated using a 5 minutes computation time step and results are aggregated at the hourly time step.
 Figure 3 presents the IGN-25 m DEM and the soil depth maps used for the two studied catchments.
-Table 3 presents the calibrated parameter values obtained for each catchment by Douinot (2016).
-Douinot et al. (2018) and Garambois - 420 et al. (2015) and used in this work.
+Table 3 presents the calibrated parameter values obtained for each catchment by Douinot et al. (2018) and Garambois et al. (2015) and used in this work.